Bombus17/Python_mini_projects/README.md

 **What I learned:**
 1. Importing modules
 2. Working with classes
-3. Creating a GUI with Ktinker
+3. Creating a GUI with Tkinter
 4. Lists and arrays

 ### Pythagorean Triples Checker